Search website by keyword

 Gordon Safarik has held a number of executive positions in the cruise ship, food, shipbuilding and repair industries as well as the oil and gas sector.
 With over 35 years experience both domestically and internationally (Europe, Asia and Mexico), his expertise has been utilized in the private and public sectors.

 Gordon is past President of the Cruise Industry Association of British Columbia.
 He has held a variety of directorships including the BC Shipbuilding and Repair Association and the Fisheries Council of BC.
 He co-founded the Esquimalt Drydock Company, developing international relationships with shipping companies.
-He has served on a number of Federal committees and currently sits on the Board of Variance for the District of North Saanich.
+He has served on a number of Federal committees and currently sits on the Board of the Greater Victoria Harbour Authority and Board of Variance for the District of North Saanich.

 Gordon graduated from the University of British Columbia with a Bachelor of Commerce degree in Economics.